Private Guided Tours of Venice

 Venice’s Galleria dell’ Accademia

 For tourists that enjoy art museums, Venice’s Galleria dell’ Accademia is a must-visit Italian tourist destination.
 This museum is quite amazing, and is filled with Venetian treasures by Bellini, Titian and Longhi.
-The museum also has many exhibitions that change several times each year.
+The museum also has many exhibitions that change several times each year and visits to this and other museums can be built into your own Venice small group tours.

 The Peggy Guggenheim Museum